celery/celery/docs/userguide/tasksets.rst

 :class:`~celery.result.TaskSetResult` object.

-:class:`~celery.result.TaskSetResult` takes a list of :class:`~celery.result.AsyncResult` instances and operates on them as if was a single task.
+:class:`~celery.result.TaskSetResult` takes a list of :class:`~celery.result.AsyncResult` instances and operates on them as if it was a single task.

-The following operations are available:
+It supports the following operations:

 * :meth:`~celery.result.TaskSetResult.successful`